Best telephoto lenses for Canon in 2022

 • f/6.3 starts around 320mm

 While the RF mount represents the future of Canon’s lenses, third-party development of the RF mount has lagged since its introduction in 2018.
 So to recommend a third-party lens for Canon, we have to look to the past and the legacy EF mount.
-Sigma introduced the 150-600mm Sport in 2014, and it still represents the pinnacle of third-party telephoto lens design.
+Sigma introduced the 150-600mm Sport in 2014, and it represents the pinnacle of third-party telephoto lens design.

 It’s a beast at over six pounds.
 For a lens that looks and feels hand-holdable, it most certainly is not and would benefit from proper mounting on a gimbal or sidekick.
 However, what it lacks in handling, it more than makes up for in robust build quality with its superior splash and dustproof construction.
 Even the lens hood boasts an all-aluminum build with a rubberized coating near the front to prevent damage when sitting on rough surfaces.

 The features packed into this lens are just as incredible as its build quality.
 For instance, you can operate it as a traditional twist zoom or a push-pull, and you can engage the zoom lock at any focal length.
-The elements that make up the lens design are veritably resistant to flares, chromatic aberrations, and even water and oil (on the front and rear elements).
+The elements that make up the lens design are veritably resistant to flares, chromatic aberrations, and even water and (on the front and rear elements).

 The image quality is extremely consistent throughout the focal range.
 And the autofocus and image stabilization performance are exceptional, silent, and accurate.
 You can also customize this lens through Sigma’s USB dock, and they also offer a lens mount conversion service to switch between Canon, Nikon, Sony, Sigma, and Pentax.
 What’s more, Sigma includes a robust padded case and strap with the purchase.